The Walt Disney Company announced today in Anaheim its plans for a worldwide celebration of its flagship park Disneyland's 50th anniversary.

 An artist's rendition of the Sleeping Beauty's Castle treatment for Disneyland's 50th Anniversary Celebration. © 2004 Disney.
 All Rights Reserved.

 The Disney ambassadors from the four Disney theme park resorts announced via video hookups what their parks would be debuting in the 18-month “Happiest Homecoming on Earth” celebration.
 Though Rasulo said all ten parks would participate, plans were announced for specific new shows or attractions at only eight of the company's theme parks.

 Walt Disney World in Orlando, Florida will get:

-Tokyo Disney Resort will get:
+Tokyo Disney Resort

 In addition, Disneyland will debut a new fireworks show called “Remember,” saluting past and present “E ticket” attractions.
 A new parade will also debut next year, called “Walt Disney' Parade of Dreams,” featuring floats themed to Beauty and the Beast, Pinocchio, the Little Mermaid, Alice in Wonderland and the Lion King.
 Space Mountain will also reopen after its extensive rehab.

 Finally, Disney will redecorate the exterior of Sleeping Beauty's Castle with tapestries, banners and crowns.
 No company official could confirm if the castle's walkthrough attraction would reopen as part of the celebration.
 The walkthrough closed in September, 2001 and has not reopened.